IBM/dapcs-oso-plugins/contracts/README.md

 ### Create the signing keys
 - Download the example code https://github.com/fireblocks/py-sdk/blob/master/docs/KeyLinkBetaApi.md#create_signing_key to the cloned directory
+- Alternatively use the example in the `../fireblocks-utilities/` directory
 - Adapt the downloaded example code [create_signing_key.py]:
-  - Add the user ID of the agent user
+  - Add the user ID of the agent user (a.k.a. `API key` of your user)
-  - Add the path of the file containing said secret private key for your agent user
+  - Add the path of the file containing said secret private key for your agent user (`fireblocks_secret.key`)
   - Add the API key of your agent user
-  - Add the path of the file containing the private validation key in pem format
+  - Add the path of the file containing the private validation key in pem format (`validationkey.pem`)
 - For each of said two signing keys created during the empty signing iteration:
   - Add the key id of the signing key
   - Add the path of the file containing the public signing key
-  - Run `python signing_key.py` twice, for each of the keys created by the OSO backend during the previous empty siging iteration.
+  - Run `python signing_key.py` once for each of the keys created by the OSO backend during the previous empty signing iteration.
 - Run a signing iteration with OSO.
 (Fireblocks will create two `KEY_LINK_PROOF_OF_OWNERSHIP_REQUEST` messages to be signed by the backend.
 After these message are signed and received by Fireblocks, the keys can be linked to a Vault account.)

 ### Link the signing key to a vault